idnasirasira/laravel_skeleton/README.md

     -   Allows users to export data to Excel format.
     -   Uses Laravel Excel package for seamless integration.
     -   Provides downloadable files with user data in various formats.
+-   ### Roles and Permissions
+    -   This project uses the [Spatie Laravel Permission](https://github.com/spatie/laravel-permission) package to manage roles and permissions.

 ## Installation